-The consolidated financial statements of Genworth Financial Mortgage Insurance Pty.
-Ltd. ("GNW Mortgage Australia"), an indirect subsidiary of Genworth Financial, Inc. as of December 31, 2005 and 2004, and for the years ended December 31, 2005, 2004 and 2003, are included in Item 9 of this Form 8-K as Exhibit 99.1.
-The financial statements as of December 31, 2005 and 2004 and for the years ended December 31, 2005, 2004 and 2003 have been audited by KPMG.
-In addition, the unaudited financial information of GNW Mortgage Australia as of September 30, 2006 and December 31, 2005 and for the nine months ended September 30, 2006 and 2005 are included in Item 9 of this Form 8-K as Exhibit 99.2.
+The audited consolidated financial statements of Genworth Financial Mortgage Insurance Pty.
+Ltd., an indirect subsidiary of Genworth Financial, Inc., as of December 31, 2006 and 2005, and for the years ended December 31, 2006, 2005 and 2004, are included in Exhibit 99.1 to Item 9.01 of this Form 8-K.

-The information contained in this Current Report on Form 8-K (including the exhibits) is being furnished and shall be not be deemed "filed" for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or otherwise subject to the liabilities of that Section, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended, or the Exchange Act, except as otherwise expressly stated in such filing.
-This information may be included or incorporated by reference in registration statements or reports filed under the Securities Act of 1933, as amended, or the Exchange Act, in connection with the issuance of asset-backed securities by one or more third parties.
+The information contained in this Current Report on Form 8-K (including the exhibit) is being furnished and shall be not be deemed "filed" for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or otherwise subject to the liabilities of that Section, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933, as amended (the "Securities Act"), or the Exchange Act, except as otherwise expressly stated in such filing.
+This information may be included or incorporated by reference in registration statements or reports filed under the Securities Act in connection with the issuance of asset-backed securities by one or more third parties.